-Project Phase Constru ction Impact Disturbance / rem noval of topsoil Description of impact Disturbance of topsoil, potential sc oil erosion and the e loss of topsoil Mitigable High Mi tigation exists and will considerably re educe the signific ance of impacts Potential mitigation Topsoil for trenching along the route for installation of services to be removed to 150 mm deep, maintained and replaced as the final compacted layer in the road reserves.
+Project Phase Constru ction Impact Disturbance / rem noval of topsoil Description of impact Disturbance of topsoil, potential so il erosion and the e loss of topsoil Mitigable High Mit ligation exists and will considerably re educe the signific ance of impacts Potential mitigation Topsoil for trenching along the route for installation of services to be removed to 150 mm deep, maintained and replaced as the final compacted layer in the road reserves.
 Regular compaction tests to be done to ensure adequate soil compaction in pipeline trenches.
 In trenches of slopes over 25% grade - bio textiles and reseeding to be used to rehabilitate and protect the compacted topsoil.
 The stockpiling of topsoil for use in rehabilitation is required.
 Stockpiles must not exceed 1.5m in height, must be covered with shade cloth or similar, to prevent erosion and any invasive alien species that begin to grow within it must be removed.
 Soil disturbance during the removal of alien invasive plants must be minimised as much as possible.
 The site must be stabilised where necessary using available materials, where possible.
 It is recommended that exposed soils are covered with wood chips, and tree branches used to create berms.
-Any cut alien vegetation on site can be Assessment UII lised for this purpose if it is without see Without mitigation /ith mitigation Nature Negative Low Negative Duration Short term Impact will last between 1 and 5 years Brief Impact will not last longer than 1 year Extent Limited Limited to the site and its immediate surroundings Very limited Limited to specific isolated parts of the site Intensity Low Low Natural and/or social functions Very low and/or processes are somewhat altered Natural and/ or social functions and/ or processes are slightly altered Probability Almost certain It is most likely that the impact will occur Likely The impact may occur Confidence High Substantive supportive data exists to verify the assessment High Substantive supportive data exists to verify the assessment Reversibility Medium The affected environment will only recover from the impact with significant intervention High The affected environmental will be able to recover from the impact Resource Low The resource is not damaged Low The resource is not irreplaceabilit irreparably or is not scarce damaged irreparably У or is not scarce Significance Negligible - negative Minor - negative Comment on Clearing a reas of the site and the road in prep paration for construc tion will expose bare soil significance / lead to the potential loss of topsoil not envisaged to be a significant impact with mitigation measures in place.
+Any cut alien vegetation on site can be Assessment ised for this purpose if it is without see Without mitigation /ith mitigation Nature Negative Low Negative and a second Duration Short term Impact will last between 1 and 5 years Brief Impact will not last longer than 1 year Extent Limited Limited to the site and its immediate surroundings Very limited Limited to specific isolated parts of the site Intensity Low Natural and/or social functions Very low and/or processes are somewhat altered Very low Natural and/ or social functions and/ or processes are slightly altered Probability Almost certain It is most likely that the impact will occur Likely The impact may occur Confidence High Substantive supportive data exists to verify the assessment High Substantive supportive data exists to verify the assessment Reversibility Medium The affected environment will only recover from the impact with significant intervention High The affected environmental will be able to recover from the impact Resource Low The resource is not damaged Low The resource is not irreplaceabilit irreparably or is not scarce damaged irreparably у or is not scarce Significance Negligible - negative Minor - negative Comment on significance Clearing areas of the site and the road in preparation for construction will expose bare soil which may lead to the potential loss of topsoil through runoff and incorrect storage.
+This is not envisaged to be a significant impact with mitigation measures in place.
 Topsoil can be reused on site for rehabilitation purposes.
-Cumulative Without mi itigation this impact could result in p otential erosion dow nhill of the site caused impacts by stormwo ater flow.
+Cumulative Without mi Without mitigation this impact could result in potential erosion downhill of the site caused impacts by stormw ater flow.